 11 Yoga Poses to Increase Brain Power

 There are many factors which degenerate brain power, resulting in psychiatric disorders.
 Your brain needs regular exercise for better functioning.
 Yoga is the best exercise to avoid brain disorders and strengthening your brain’s capabilities.
-Following are 11 poses poses to increase brain power:
+In 200 hour yoga teacher training in Rishikesh students are taught following 11 poses poses to increase brain power:

 1. Big Toe Pose (Padangusthasana) – To get more blood flow & oxygen to brain